zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     > **Note**: Installing *semantic-kernel[azure]* automatically installs a semantic kernel-compatible version of *azure-ai-projects*.

-1. Enter the following command to edit the configuration file that has been provided:
+1. Enter the following command to edit the configuration file that is provided:

     ```
     code .env